docker-archive/deploykit/README.md

 }
 ````

-However, you would likey prefer to use the default Group plugin and implement a Flavor plugin to focus on
+However, you would likely prefer to use the default Group plugin and implement a Flavor plugin to focus on
 application-specific behavior.
 This gives you immediate support for any infrastructure that has an Instance plugin.
 Your resulting configuration might look something like this: